 Look for these varieties of long-handled pumpkins:

-- Howden Pumpkins – This traditional old-time favorite for carving weighs in at 18 -26 pounds.
-It has an intense bright orange color with defined ribs and strong handles for your Jack O Lanterns.
+- Howden Pumpkins: 18 -26 pounds, with an intense, bright orange color with defined ribs, and strong handles.
 The shape is round and slightly tall

-- Tom Fox Pumpkins – This pumpkin is medium-sized, averaging about 12-20 pounds, and has a deep orange color.
+- Tom Fox Pumpkins: Medium-sized, averaging about 12-20 pounds, with a deep orange color.
 Their handles are fantastic – fat, long, and sturdy!

 Avoid those with warts and go for the smooth-skinned type.
 Some to choose from are:

-- Speckled Swan Gourd – This variety has a long crook neck and flat base which makes it perfect for carving.
-The large bulb grows to about 8 inches and the sweeping neck can grow to 16 inches long!
+- Speckled Swan Gourd: Long crook neck and flat base, about 8 inches wide, but the sweeping neck can grow to 16 inches long!

-While their plump and flattened shape might make traditional pumpkin designs harder to carve. their coach-like shape makes them ideal for turning the pumpkin into a coach.
+Their plump and flattened shape might make traditional pumpkin designs harder to carve, but their coach-like shape makes them ideal for turning the pumpkin into a coach.

-For a colored Cinderella variety try Blue Jarrahdale.
-It weighs about 6-10 pounds and has a pale gray bluish skin.
+For a colored Cinderella variety, try Blue Jarrahdale.
+It weighs about 6-10 pounds and has pale gray bluish skin.

 Tips for picking the perfect pumpkin for carving

-Now that you know some varieties that are available, let’s figure out out to pick the perfect carving pumpkin.
+Now that you know which varieties are available, let’s figure out out to pick the perfect carving pumpkin.

 With so many types out there, where do you start?
 Keep these tips in mind when you head to the pumpkin patch.

-- When you choose, focus on the visual appeal of the pumpkin.
+- Look at the visual appeal.
 Do you like the color and shape?
-Does it suit the carving design you have in mind?
-You are halfway there!
+It should suit the design you have in mind.

-- Be sure the pumpkin is healthy and free of any decay or bad spots.
-These will make the pumpkin rot more quickly.
+- Be sure the pumpkin is healthy and free of any decay.

-- Look for a pumpkin with consistent color throughout.
+- The pumpkin should have a consistent color throughout.

 - Press on the pumpkin to make sure it is very sturdy.
 If there is any give, it means that your pumpkin might rot quickly.

-- Try to get a pumpkin with thinner walls since this will allow the light from the inside to shine through.
+- A thin-walled pumpkin will allow the light from the inside to shine through.
 Tap the pumpkin and listen for a hollow sound.
 Lifting the pumpkin will tell you about the walls, too.
 Heavy pumpkins normally have thicker walls.

-- Be sure the pumpkin has a flat base so it will sit well.
+- Choose a pumpkin that has a flat base so it will sit well.

-- The last tip – carry the pumpkin home from the base and not the stem.
+- Carry the pumpkin home by holding the base and not the stem.
 You don’t want this to come off in your hand!

-Share this post about the best pumpkins for carving on Twitter
+Share this post about the best pumpkins for carving on X

-If you enjoyed learning about which pumpkins are best for carving, be sure to share this post with a friend.
-Here is a tweet to get you started:
+If you enjoyed learning about which pumpkins are best for carving, be sure to share this guide with a friend.
+Here is a post to get you started:

 Can you eat any kind of pumpkin?
 Can you carve a pie pumpkin?
 Get the answers to these questions about pumpkin types and more on The Gardening Cook. 🎃👩🌾 Share on XPin this post for how to choose the best pumpkin for carving